-The State Treasurer's Office holds the annual tournament in Montpelier to promote student interest in and knowledge of personal finance, economics, and consumer affairs topics.
-This is the ninth year for the statewide tournament.
+The State Treasurer's Office annually holds a financial literacy tournament called the Vermont Treasury Cup Challenge.
+The competition for high school aged students promotes interest in and knowledge of personal finance, economics, and consumer affairs topics.

 How Does the Challenge Work?

-Vermont high schools may enter one team of four students and two alternates who are in grades 9-12.
-Each high school may enter only one team, but may bring additional students to cheer on their team.
-It is a bracketed, double-elimination tournament.
-Using a quiz-show style format, students are questioned individually and as a team.
 In addition to winning trophies and college savings accounts, the championship team also wins the right to represent the State of Vermont in the semi-finals of the National Economics Challenge.
-If you have an interest in entering a team for the 2017 Vermont Treasury Cup Challenge and have questions, contact the Treasurer's office at (802) 828-1452.
+If you have an interest in entering a team for the Vermont Treasury Cup Challenge and have questions, contact the Treasurer's office at (802) 828-1452.

 - $3,000 first prize, each student receives a $500 college savings account